mystioreo/capstone/README.md

 ## Six Pack
 Six Pack is an adult beverage tracker that assigns exercise in exchange for each drink logged.
-This app is for entertainment and informational purposes only.
+This app is for entertainment purposes only.
-Consult a physician before performing this or any exercise program.
+Consult a physician before performing this or any exercise program. :sweat_smile:

 ## Motivation
 This is a Capstone project for [Ada Developers Academy](https://www.adadevelopersacademy.org/).